-Length (snout to vent): 2½ to 4 inches.
+Adult length (snout to vent): 2 to 3 inches; occasionally to nearly 4 inches.

 Habitat and Conservation

 Fowler’s toads occur in a wide variety of habitats, especially open areas with loose or sandy soils.
 This is the common toad of gravel and sand bars along Missouri’s many Ozark streams and rivers, as well as the sandy areas in the Mississippi Alluvial Basin in the Bootheel.
 They are also seen in open wooded areas, urban and suburban yards, fields, and gardens.

 As with other toads, this amphibian remains hidden in burrows by day, becoming active at night to hunt.
 All of Missouri’s species of true toads are primarily nocturnal, seeking shelter during the day among piles of dead leaves, under rocks and logs, or in loose soil.